Holiday rentals in Albufeira

 This city in southern Portugal has long been defined by its coastline, a series of golden-sand beaches ringed by sandstone cliffs.
 In medieval times, the Moors named the town Al-Buhera, meaning Castle of the Sea.
 Several centuries later, Albufeira’s waters drew fishermen and, starting in the 1960s, travelers — lots of them.
 The city is now a major tourism hub, as much for its own sunny beaches as its easy access to the sea caves and coves of the surrounding Algarve region.
 It’s a place of private villas, lively restaurants, and nightclubs, but you can still see traces of its past in the old town’s steep cobblestone streets and whitewashed Moorish-style buildings.

-When is the best time to stay in a vacation rental in Albufeira?
+The best time to stay in a holiday rental in Albufeira

 Whatever time of year you visit Albufeira, sunny days are almost guaranteed, thanks to the region’s mild Mediterranean climate.
 Average highs in spring and fall are in the upper 60s to 70s Fahrenheit.
 Summer temperatures are in the 70s and 80s (July and August are the hottest months).
 In addition to your usual beach wear, pack a light jacket for evenings, which can get cool.
 Even winter is relatively tame, with temperatures rarely dipping below the 60s, and only a few days of rain each month.